etcd-io/etcd/etcdctl/READMEv3.md

 ### LOCK \<lockname\>

 LOCK acquires a distributed named mutex with a given name.
-Once the lock is acquired, it will be held until etcdctlv3 is terminated.
+Once the lock is acquired, it will be held until etcdctl is terminated.

 #### Return value